byrdnuge/Webex-Tools/memory-bank/progress.md

 # Progress: WebexTools

 ## Current Status
-The WebexTools project is in a functional state with several core scripts implemented and operational.
-The project is currently in a maintenance and enhancement phase, with ongoing efforts to improve documentation and add new functionality.
+The WebexTools project is transitioning from a collection of individual scripts to a unified CLI tool.
+We're restructuring the project to use Poetry for dependency management and packaging, rich-click for the CLI interface, and pydantic for data validation.

 ## What Works

-### Core Functionality
+### Core Functionality (Original Scripts)
 - ✅ Device activation from CSV files (`activate_devices_from_csv.py`)
 - ✅ Individual room device activation (`activate-room-device.py`)
 - ✅ Flex device and workspace creation (`create-flex-device-space.py`)